-When was the last time you checked to see if you had, a bad radiator cap ?
+When was the last time you checked to see, if you had a bad radiator cap ?

-So, radiator caps are designed to ensure that the, prescribed pressure on the cooling system is, maintained at all times.
+So, radiator caps are designed to ensure, that the prescribed pressure on the cooling system, is maintained at all times.

-Consequently, some of the issues that accompany a bad radiator cap can cause; damage to other parts of the cooling system as well.
+Some of the issues that accompany a bad radiator cap, can cause damage, to other parts of the cooling system.

-So, cooling systems are under pressure to, increase the boiling point of the coolant.
+So, cooling systems are under pressure, to increase the boiling point of the coolant.
 Therefore, this allows the system to operate efficiently, without boiling off the coolant and overheating the engine.
-However, a loose or bad radiator cap will cause the system, not to pressurize, resulting in overheating.
+However, a loose or bad radiator cap, will cause the system not to pressurize, resulting in overheating.

 So, when performing routine cooling system maintenance or repairs, always inspect the radiator cap and replace it if necessary.

-Common Failure Signs:
+Common Failure Signs Include:

-- Leaking Coolant
+- Leaking Coolant.

-- Overflowing Reservoir
+- Overflowing Reservoir.

-- Radiator Hose Collapses
+- Radiator Hose Collapses.

-- Air Inside the Cooling System
+- Air Inside the Cooling System.

-- Overheated Engine
+- Overheated Engine.

-So, The Radiator Cap Actually Does, Several Things:
+So, The Radiator Cap, Actually Does Several Things:

-- Seals the system against the outside world (main seal function)
+- Seals the system, against the outside world (main seal function).

-- It will keep the system pressurized when needed, also raising the boiling point of the coolant
+- It will keep the system pressurized when needed, also raising the boiling point of the coolant.

-- Allows coolant to return to the radiator, when the engine cools down (return seal function)
+- Allows coolant to return to the radiator, when the engine cools down (return seal function).

 The Radiator Cap Has Three Seals, Any Of Which May Fail, Independently Of The Others:

-- The main seal, is the one that seals the cap against the top of the filler neck.
-Just a rubber gasket that operates just like one on the lid of a pickle jar.
+- The main seal, is the one that seals the cap, against the top of the filler neck.
+Just a rubber gasket that operates just like one, on the lid of a pickle jar.
 Simple and reliable.

-A bad rad cap may even cause similar symptoms of, a failed head gasket.
+A bad rad cap, may even cause similar symptoms of, a failed head gasket.
 So, it’s a cheap first step to try, before bringing it in.

-But, if you replace the rad cap and you still have bubbles in the coolant (or foam in the reservoir); then suspect the, head gasket.
+But, if you replace the rad cap and you still have bubbles in the coolant (or foam in the reservoir), then suspect the, head gasket.

-So, if the engine starts to overheat at idle, or in heavy traffic and the gauge; goes down when you rev it, the coolant is probably low.
-Moreover, a neglected cooling system, can load up the cap with crud and corrosion.
-As a result, preventing proper coolant flow in and out of it.
+So, if the engine starts to overheat at idle, and the gauge, goes down when you rev it.
+Then, the coolant is probably low.
+Moreover, a neglected cooling system, can load up the cap, with crud and corrosion.
+As a result, stopping proper coolant flow in and out of it.

-Peel the seals back with your fingernail to check for goop.
-So, if you find any, a blast with a garden hose and probing it with a toothpick; should clear most of it out.
+Peel the seals back, to check for goop.
+So, if you find any, a blast with a garden hose and brush, should clear most of it out.

 So, a new radiator cap, is usually less than $20.
 In other words, just change it every 5 years, just in case.